-Confession: When I titled the series Confessions of a Chameleon, I was not fully aware of what a Chameleon really was.
+Confession: When I titled the series Confessions of a Chameleon, I was not really aware of what a Chameleon was.
 And I’m not talking about the lizard.
-I know the lizard, which- in reality– is all that came to mind when I was deciding on the name.
+I know the lizard, which in reality is all that came to mind when I was deciding on the name.

 After publishing the first segment, something urged me to google it.
-Intuition?
-A divine coincidence?
-God?
-I’d say all of the above.
 I was surprised to find out that the Chameleon also refers to a borderline personality disorder.
 And in reading about the disorder, I have to say that I had a few of those Uh-Oh moments.
-Kind of like an Aha moment, but not quite as exhilarating. 😉
+Kind of like an Aha moment, but not quite as exhilarating.
+Ha!

-Anyway, it took finding (and looking to) God for me to finally realize and understand the errors of my ways- become and stay sober, and gain the strength and confidence to re-learn how to live… and become ME.
-The me that He created me to be, that is.
+Anyway, it took finding (and looking to) God for me to finally realize and understand the errors of my ways, get and stay sober, and gain the strength and confidence to re-learn how to live… and start becoming the ME that He created me to be.

 Confessions of a Chameleon